catppuccin/discord-bot/README.md

 Some planned features include:

-- [ ] Economy system
+-   [ ] Economy system: earn points for helping out ;)
-- [ ] Posting and moving rices to a separate channel (possibly add ability to upvote/downvote them?)
+-   [ ] Rice: posting and moving rices to a separate channel (possibly add ability to upvote/downvote them?)

 ## Usage